digitaltrails/jouno/README.md

 ![Default](screen-shots/Screenshot_Large.png)

-``Jouno`` is a *Systemd-Journal* monitoring and viewing tool.
+``Jouno`` is a GUI *Systemd-Journal* monitoring and viewing tool.
 Jouno can filter and bundle messages for forwarding to the desktop as standard *DBUS Freedesktop Notifications* (most linux desktop environments present DBUS Notifications as popup messages).
 Jouno's feature set includes: